HomeFit AtlasWorkouts that fit the room

 Front Plank should start with the easiest version that still matches the page promise.
 If setup takes longer than the first work block, reduce equipment, range, or duration before changing the whole plan.

-What this page decides
+What this page helps you choose

 How to make it easier